Welcome to Forest School

 Environmental Considerations and Conservation

 One of the principles of Forest School is to promote environmental awareness and encourage sustainability.
-The children are taught about respect and responsibility for the world around them.
+The children are taught about respect and responsibility for the whole world around them.
 Both the children and adults are encouraged to respect their environment and to be aware of conservation issues of the wild area around them.

 The aim is to promote respect for wildlife, which will be achieved through detailed session plans, evaluation and careful reference to our Woodland Management Plan and Ecological Impact Assessment.
 If appropriate, reclaimed, recycled and sustainable resources will be used to maintain and develop our Forest School site.

 Encouraging children to care for the environment is an essential part of Churchfields Forest School.
 In order to encourage the children to look after the site we will always leave it tidy and never damage anything growing in it.
-We will only collect things that are on the ground and leave the area as we found it when we leave.
+We will only collect things that are on the ground and leave the area as we found it.
 The Forest School Leader will monitor the site so that it does not become overused and an alternative area will be found and risk assessed if necessary.

-Routines and Procedures For Forest School
+Routines and Procedures for Forest School

 During the session - Children participate in a variety of activities which are totally inclusive, thus catering for all ability levels.
 They are taught a variety of woodland skills through practical hands on activities.
 They also learn how to light fires safely.
 The children learn the care and safe use of a wide range of tools.
 This is a tightly supervised activity on a 1:1 ratio of adult to children.
 It is introduced gradually and in small steps.
 Children are encouraged to listen attentively to instructions and to take responsibility for their actions.
 This is achieved by games that also encourage respect for the environment.

 Forest School may not be able to go ahead if there are not enough adults to accompany us.
 If no replacement adult can be found then the session will be cancelled.
 The session may also be cancelled if the Forest School Leader is unable to attend.
-Campfires cannot take place without a Qualified Forest School Leader – Level 3 Forest School Practitioner.
+Campfires cannot take place without a qualified Forest School Leader – Level 3 Forest School Practitioner.

 Forest School Clothing